ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/package-references.md

 When building the package, these specified Maven dependencies will be resolved and can be found in the `target/platform-libs` directory.
 To specify a Maven dependency in the `Ballerina.toml` file, you can use the following format.

-It is possible to use a custom repository such as a private Maven repository or Github Package repository for your dependencies by specifying it in the `Ballerina.toml` file.
+It is also possible to use a custom repository such as a private Maven repository or Github Package repository for your dependencies by specifying it in the `Ballerina.toml` file.

 ```toml
 [[platform.java11.repository]]